sspanak/tt9/README.md

 TT9 may not work well on Kyocera phones, some Sonim phones and some other devices that run highly customized Android versions, where all apps are integrated and intended to work with the respective native keyboard.
 You may experience missing functionality or unexpected text/numbers appearing when you try to type.

 ## 🤔 How to Use Traditional T9?
-Before using Traditional T9 for the first time you would need to load a dictionary and configure it.
-After that, you could start typing right away in one of the three modes: Predictive, ABC or Numeric (123).
-And even if you have mastered the keypad back in the days, you would still find the Predictive mode now provides powerful and smart new ways of typing with even less key presses.
+Before using Traditional T9 for the first time you need configure it and load a dictionary.
+After that, you can start typing right away in one of the three modes: Predictive, ABC or Numeric (123).
+And even if you have mastered the keypad back in the days, you will still find the Predictive mode now offers more powerful and smart new ways of typing with even less key presses.

 So make sure to read the initial setup and the hotkey tips in the [user manual](docs/user-manual.md).
+Also don't miss the convenient [compatibility options](docs/user-manual.md#compatibility-options--troubleshooting) aimed to improve the experience in some applications.

 ## ⌨ Contributing
 As with many other open-source projects, this one is also maintained by its author in his free time.
 Any help in making Traditional T9 better will be highly appreciated.
 Here is how: